 - Hospitality.
 This is an inverted one actually.
 The other series need to learn from the top-notch hospitality offered at Formula 1, which is 100% focused on client entertainment and networking opportunities, but please make it more affordable.
 Not all of the teams in lower series offer hospitality, but the ones who do, usually escort their guests, sell packages for large groups and offer them discounts after a certain amount of attendees, allowing them to have a more personalised VIP experience.

 - Retirement.
 A rule for defending the championship for at least a year needs to be established, don’t let them retire after becoming champions, make it mandatory to race for one more season, and then let them hang the gloves if that’s their desire.
 Rosberg’s unexpected retirement was the most brilliant and cowardly act that I’ve witnessed in racing history.
 Like MLB and NFL allocate some of the series’ revenue to retired Formula 1 drivers, remember, not all of them stay involved in racing, not all of them become consultants for a team or the series.
 Keep selling their merchandise and memorabilia; sell classic or significant items from Lauda, Schumacher, Senna, just to name a few, and with that justify and distribute the profits.
-I’ve never seen that in racing, and it will never happen in race series that are not NASCAR or IndyCar since a lot of drivers that are rated pro in one series would be considered amateurs in higher ones.
+I’ve never seen that in racing, and it will never happen in race series that is not NASCAR or IndyCar since a lot of drivers that are rated pro in one series would be considered amateurs in higher ones.
 But it’s common in America’s Major Leagues.
 So if they can do it, Formula 1 could too, and maybe it’s close to happening now under new management.

 - Ticketing.
 Make tickets more affordable, simple as that.
 In Formula 1, taking your kids to the track depends on your budget and your children’s ages (and their level of interest).
-North American racing series have the goal to create a family environment, make race weekends look almost like high-tech fairs.
+North American racing series has the goal to create a family environment, make race weekends look almost like high-tech fairs.
 How do they do it?
 Kids enter for free.
 Certainly, with restricted access to certain areas, but they can still experience the racing environment and develop a passion for the sport.
 They’re the future consumer after all.

 The more teams Formula 1 has the better as the odds increase and more cars at the track make it more entertaining for the fans.